awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 Make sure that you have the client certificate and the client private key before you add a Client VPN endpoint\.

-You can create a Client VPN endpoint using the console or the AWS CLI\.
+You can create a Client VPN endpoint by using the console or the AWS CLI\.

 **To create a Client VPN endpoint \(console\)**